Chess pieces sunset

 • A claim will result in the loss of the income tax personal allowance and CGT annual exemption for the year of claim.
 Foreign income losses and foreign capital losses of the year of claim will also not be allowable.

 The requirement to identify and report in annual tax returns the FIGs not chargeable to tax is an unwelcome administrative burden.
-It will also provide HMRC with significantly more detail of individuals’ offshore assets and investments than what is currently available under the remittance basis regime.
+It will also provide HMRC with significantly more detail of individuals’ offshore assets and investments than was previously available under the remittance basis regime.

 Planning considerations